 - The founder’s desire that children and grandchildren focus on the family’s philanthropy, not on the PF’s administration.

 In terminations, professional expert legal advice is recommended to comply with state requirements, which vary by state.
 For a partial transfer, all it takes is a grant to the established companion DAF.

 As trusted advisors to clients, you are challenged to align your clients’ charitable goals with the appropriate solution to carry out those goals.
 This may involve a combination of charitable vehicles.

-Note 1: Under the CARES Act, donors can deduct 100% of AGI for cash gifts given directly to public charities in 2020.
-Gifts to DAFs, supporting organizations and private foundation do not qualify for the 100% AGI limit.
+Note 1: Under the Consolidated Appropriations Act (CAA), donors who itemize can deduct 100% of AGI for cash gifts given directly to public charities in 2021.
+Gifts to DAFs, supporting organizations, and private foundations do not qualify for the 100% AGI limit.

 Call me at 800.810.0366 or email me at philtobin@iGitFund.org today.